Bounds on the realizations of zero-nonzero patterns and sign conditions of polynomials restricted to varieties and applications: Introduction

 The rest of the paper is organized as follows.
 We state our mathematical results in the following Section~\ref{sec:main}.
-In Section~\ref{sec:applications} we describe the applications of theorems stated in Section~\ref{sec:main}.
-These include: \begin{enumerate}[(a)] \item bounding the $\eps$-entropy of real varieties (Section~\ref{subsec:entropy}); \item an improvement of known lower bound results for algebraic computation trees (Section~\ref{subsec:tree}); \item lower bounds on the relative ranks, additive as well as multiplicative in vector spaces and algebras respectively, and over algebraically closed as well as real closed fields (Section~\ref{subsec:rank}); and finally, \item how the lower bound on ranks of subsets in an algebra imply lower bounds on quantum circuit complexity with oracle (Section~\ref{subsec:quantum}). \end{enumerate} Section~\ref{sec:proof} is devoted to the proofs of all the results mentioned above.
+In Section~\ref{sec:applications} we describe some of the geometric applications of theorems stated in Section~\ref{sec:main}.
+These include: \begin{enumerate}[(a)] \item bounding the $\eps$-entropy of real varieties (Section~\ref{subsec:entropy}); \item an improvement of known lower bound results for algebraic computation trees (Section~\ref{subsec:tree}). \end{enumerate} Section~\ref{sec:proof} is devoted to the proofs of all the results mentioned above.

+In Section~\ref{subsec:rank}, we prove lower bounds on the relative ranks, additive as well as multiplicative in vector spaces and algebras respectively, and over algebraically closed as well as real closed fields; and show the lower bound on ranks of subsets in an algebra imply lower bounds on quantum circuit complexity with oracle (Section~\ref{subsec:quantum}).